mungewell/pico-irig/README.md

 the modulator.

-This runs synchronised with the encoder, and (ab)uses the pull-up/down resistors of the PIO GPIO output to produce intermediate values/analogue voltages.
+This runs synchronised with the encoder, and (ab)uses the pull-up/down resistors of the GPIO outputs to produce intermediate values/analogue voltages.

-The duration of the Modulator state machine's code is one 'symbol', ie 12 clock periods.
+The duration of the Modulator state machine's code is one 'symbol', ie 12 SM clock periods.

 # The 'analogue' output